Whitepaper

 zkProofer Nodes

 In contrast to Identity Validators, which are required to hold a substantial stake in the Humanity Protocol, zkProofer Nodes have a different operational mandate.
 Each node must possess a zkProofer Node License to participate in the network.
 This ensures a high level of commitment and integrity within the system.
-Furthermore, every verification case is meticulously decentralized, with a robust consensus mechanism that necessitates the involvement of multiple Verifier Nodes to validate a transaction.
+In the future, every verification case will be decentralized, with a robust consensus mechanism that necessitates the involvement of multiple Verifier Nodes to validate a transaction.
 This decentralized verification process is not just a security measure but also a means to democratize the validation process within the network.

 In essence, the Humanity Protocol's SSI framework, with its zkProofer Nodes, represents a harmonious blend of privacy, security, decentralization, and incentivization, all working in concert to forge a more secure and equitable digital ecosystem.